-From the Ranger Training Brigade Webpage:
+From the Ranger Training Brigade webpage:

-Fort Benning Phase
+Fort Moore Phase

 Advanced physical training assures physical and mental endurance and the stamina required for obtaining basic Ranger characteristics; commitment, confidence and physical and mental toughness.
 Additionally, the student executes demolitions training and airborne refresher training.
-Airborne Soldiers will exit from a high performance aircraft and conduct tactical assembly area procedures."
+Airborne soldiers will exit from a high performance aircraft and conduct tactical assembly area procedures."

-To be competitive in any of these physical tests, the future Ranger students must not strive for the minimum standards above, but must maximize their personal physical effort and strive for the following:
+To be competitive in any of these physical tests, the future Ranger students must not strive for the minimum standards above but must maximize their personal physical effort and strive for the following:

-The third phase, or Florida phase, teaches small boat operations, ship to shore operations, stream-crossing techniques, and skills needed to survive and operate in a jungle and swamp environment.
+The third phase, or Florida Phase, teaches small boat operations, ship-to-shore operations, stream-crossing techniques and skills needed to survive and operate in a jungle and swamp environment.
 This phase lasts 16 days and nights and tests the patrolling and leadership techniques of every Ranger.

-More Army Special Forces Articles:
+More Army Special Forces articles:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?